ScottCUSA/launches/README.md

 - `"cache_directory"`: The directory where the cache file will be stored.
 Defaults to "./.launches_cache".

 ### Notification Services
 The tool supports customizable notification services.
-At this time the notification services implemented are a `stdout` service, an `email` service, and a `gmail` service.
+At this time the notification services implemented are a `stdout` service, an SMTP`email` service, and a `gmail` service.

-_Implementation detail: To add a new notification service.
-Create a new service class which follows the NotificationService protocol and add a case statement for it to the get_notification_service function in notification_services.py_

 #### Notification Renders
 The tool supports customizable notification renderers on a per-service basis.
 At this time the renderers implemented include `plaintext` and `html`.
 Additional renderers may be added in the future.

 If no render is configured `plaintext` will be used.

-_Implementation detail: To add a new notification renderer.
-Create a new renderer class which follows the NotificationRenderer protocol and add a case statement for it to the get_notification_render function in notification_renderers.py_

 #### StdOut Notification Service Configuration
 There are no configurable parameters for this service.